Designing coherent, cross-platform, AI-native products

 Design timeRuntimeBehavior-level

 The uncomfortable implication is that the rubric is now a first-class design deliverable.
-A designer who can articulate why a direction is right, in criteria precise enough to run, has externalized the scarcest thing they have.
+A designer who can say why a direction is right, in criteria precise enough to run, has written down the scarcest thing they have.
 The criteria are the craft.
 Everything else in the system exists so that the craft, once written, gets applied everywhere.

 CHAPTER 11 · Part III